stefan-bergstein/Utilizing-the-Kaggle-Python-Docker-Container-image/README.md

 ```

 **So, a Jupyter Notebook environment can be started with the following docker run command:**

-First, create a working direxctor on the workstation for yout notebooks and files.
+First, create a working directory on the workstation for your notebooks and files.
 Then start the container.
 ```
 $ mkdir kaggle && cd kaggle
 $ docker run -v $PWD:/tmp/working -w=/tmp/working -p 8888:8888 --rm -it kaggle/python jupyter notebook --no-browser --ip="0.0.0.0" --notebook-dir=/tmp/working --allow-root